It’s everyone’s favourite guilty pleasure snack: good ol’ fried chicken. Reach the greasy heavens with this grand list of the best.

 Swee Choon Dim Sum

 Sure, it may be a dim sum restaurant but the menu spans beyond the steamed goodies.
-There’s noodles, stir-fry veggies, fried rice and some pretty amazing prawn paste fried chicken.
-Cheap beer, fried chicken, and an open tab of never-ending dim sum?
+The no-frills supper hangout offers noodles, stir-fry veggies, fried rice and some pretty amazing prawn paste fried chicken.
+Fried chicken and an open tab of never-ending dim sum?
 Bliss.

 Swee Choon Dim Sum, 191 Jln Besar, Singapore 208882

 We’re glad that chicken and waffles – a standard Southern American dish – is popular right here in Singapore.
-Order up the cornbread, country-fried steak and the house’s speciality of juicy fried chicken served atop thick waffles and drizzled with bourbon maple syrup.
+Order the cornbread, country-fried steak and house signature of juicy fried chicken served atop thick waffles drizzled with bourbon maple syrup.
 Our suggestion?
-Pair it with a glass of bourbon – the bar does, after all, offer some of the city’s biggest varieties of the liquor – or a sweet tea cocktail for an authentic Southern experience.
+Pair your feast with a glass of bourbon – after all, the bar stocks some of the city’s biggest varieties of the liquor – or a sweet tea cocktail for an authentic Southern experience.

 The Beast Southern Kitchen + Bourbon Bar, 17 Jalan Klapa, Singapore 199329